newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/healthcare-1-cds.md

 webflowName: "Healthcare: Controlled Dangerous Substance Registration"
-summaryDescriptionMd: You need CDS registration if you’re a Medical Doctor (MD), Doctor of Osteopathy (DO), Dentist (DDS), Optometrist (OD), Podiatrist (DPM), or Veterinarian (DVM) and you or your business dispense, prescribe, or store Controlled Dangerous Substances.
+summaryDescriptionMd: You need CDS registration if you’re a Medical Doctor (MD), Doctor of Osteopathy (DO), Dentist (DDS), Optometrist (OD), Podiatrist (DPM), or Veterinarian (DVM), and you or your business dispense, prescribe, or store Controlled Dangerous Substances.
 Email your completed CDS application to [CDS@dca.njoag.gov](mailto:CDS@dca.njoag.gov).
 The New Jersey Drug Control Unit (NJ DCU) will send you an invoice to pay your fee online.